 Multibit HD is a Bitcoin wallet that was popular during the 2010s.
 It superseded Multibit Classic before both of them were abandoned on July 26, 2017.
-As of today, many people still have Multibit wallets as they have not yet migrated to a more modern software.
-If you try to access multibit.org, you will see that the official website doesn’t exist anymore and you will instead be redirected to the GitHub repository of Multibit Classic – not Multibit HD.
+As of today, many people still have Multibit wallets because they have not yet migrated to a more modern software.

 Download Multibit HD

-Here are the links to download Multibit HD 0.5.1:
+Here are the direct links to download Multibit HD 0.5.1:

 Can you trust these copies of Multibit HD?